Overview

 Scientific name: Panthera tigris altaica

 Amur tigers (from a region of Siberia) are the largest of the big cat species and are renowned for their power and strength.
-There are only an estimated 400 to 500 Amur tigers living in the wild, in the birch forests of Eastern Russia.
+It is estimated there are only 500 Amur tigers left in the wild, in the birch forests of Eastern Russia.
 These powerful hunters travel many miles to find prey, such as elk and wild boar on nocturnal hunts.
 Tigers use their distinctive coats as camouflage (no two tigers have exactly the same stripes) and hunt by stealth.
 A hungry tiger can eat as much as 60 pounds (27 kilograms) in one night.

 Tiger Endangered Breeding Programme